sessieresearchatsau/sessieresearchatsau.github.io/docs/research/published-research.md

 # Published Research

-> Ongoing TODO: list all published research that arose as a result of the Sessie Research Group (maybe include short descriptors)
+> Ongoing TODO: All published research that arose as a result of the Sessie Research Group is listed.
+Short descriptions may also be included.

 ## Papers
 - [An Improved Generalized Enumeration of Substitution Systems by Kenneth E. Caviness, Camille Morrow, Christen Case and Victoria Kratzke](https://www.complex-systems.com/abstracts/v29_i04_a04/)